 In the reservoir engineering domain, the ability to handle a functional form of the relative permeabilities, accounting for true-to-mechanism flowrate dependency, through the IDCP curve, can definitely improve the specificity of field-scale simulators, or increase the efficiency in machine learning interventions.
-The analysis based on energy efficiency can be a powerful tool in assessing the operational efficiency of enhanced oil recovery or CO_2 sequestration interventions, extending the energy transition timelines of such energy intensive activities.
+The energy efficiency based analysis can be a powerful tool in assessing the operational efficiency of enhanced oil recovery or CO2 sequestration interventions, extending the energy transition timelines of such energy intensive activities.

-Future research, should focus on the deployment of a similar lab study in natural cores.
+As per future research, the outcome of the current study advocates the deployment of similar lab study in artificial or natural cores.